garbear/repository.libretro/README.md

 libretro-extract is a C++ and CMake program that extracts information from compiled libretro cores.
 It loads the DLLs and queries information like the valid extensions, supported features and (in the future) settings.
 Much of the code is shared with the library.xmbc.libretro wrapper library.

 If a Readme is ever written for this program, you'll find it in the /libretro-extract folder.

+Here is what extracted settings looked like in the old repository.libretro system: https://github.com/garbear/repository.libretro-backup/commit/39ddf68

 TODO
 ----